 - In selecting and applying accounting policy by a government entity, IPSAS 3 prescribes the following hierarchy:

-- Where IPSAS apply to a transaction, the accounting policy is determined by applying the IPSAS.
+- Where IPSAS applies to a transaction, the accounting policy is determined by applying IPSAS.

-- Management may consider recent pronouncements of other standard-setting bodies (such as IASB0 and accepted public and private sector praatices.
+- Management may consider recent pronouncements of other standard-setting bodies (such as IASB0) and accepted public and private sector practices.

-- Once accounting policy is selected, it should be applied consistently to similar transactions.
+- Once an accounting policy is selected, it should be applied consistently to similar transactions.

-- Accounting policy cannot be changed except if it is required by an IPSAS, or it results in reliable and more relevant information.
+- Accounting policy cannot be changed except if it is required by an IPSAS or if it results in reliable and more relevant information.

-- When there is a change in accounting policy, the new accounting policy should be applied retrospectively by restating prior periods.
-If restatements is impracticable, include the cumulative effect of the change in net assets/equity.
+- When there is a change in accounting policy, the new policy should be applied retrospectively by restating prior periods.
+If restatements are impracticable, include the cumulative effect of the change in net assets or equity.
 If the cumulative effect cannot be determined, apply the new policy prospectively.

 1.5.3.
 CHANGES IN ACCOUNTING ESTIMATES

-- Accounting estmate is a monetary amount in the financial statement determined based on management judgments using the latest available and reliable information.
+- An accounting estimate is a monetary amount in the financial statement determined based on management judgments using the latest available and reliable information.

-- Examples of accounting estimates are estimated tax revenue, doubtful debts provision on uncollectible tax, inventory obsolescence, fair value of financial assets or financial liabilities, useful lives of an assets, warranty obligations etc.
+- Examples of accounting estimates are estimated tax revenue, doubtful debts provision on uncollectible tax, inventory obsolescence, the fair value of financial assets or financial liabilities, useful lives of assets, warranty obligations, etc.

-- Changes in accounting estimated involves adjustment to the carrying value of an asset or liabilities and should be accounted for in the current period, or future periods, or both (no restatement)
+- Changes in accounting estimated involve adjustment to the carrying value of an asset or liabilities and should be accounted for in the current period, future periods, or both (no restatement)

 1.5.4.
 PRIOR PERIOD ERROR

-- These ae errors discovered during a current period which relate to a prior period.
-Such errors include the effects of mathematical mistakes, mistake in applying accounting policies, oversights or misinterpretations of facts, and fraud.
+- These are errors discovered during a current period that relate to a prior period.
+Such errors include the effects of mathematical mistakes, mistakes in applying accounting policies, oversights or misinterpretations of facts, and fraud.